dummybob/blog/blog/2018-07/automated-database-deployments-redgate-sql-change-automation-state-based.md

     $(Build.Repository.Localpath)\RandomQuotes-SQLChangeAutomation.1.0.$(Build.BuildNumber).nupkg
 ```

 The Octopus Deploy server must be configured in VSTS/TFS.
-You can see how to do that by going to our [documentation](https://octopus.com/docs/api-and-integration/tfs-vsts/using-octopus-extension).
+You can see how to do that in our [documentation](https://octopus.com/docs/api-and-integration/tfs-vsts/using-octopus-extension).

 The last step is to create a release and deploy it to dev.
 After connecting, VSTS/TFS with Octopus Deploy you can read all the project names.
 You can also configure this step to deploy the release to dev.
 Clicking the **Show Deployment Progress** will stop the build and force it to wait for Octopus to complete: